-If you have multiple conditions and you want to keep these conditions consistent between studies, you will need to set up a separate follow-up study for each condition and add only those participants you want to be eligible to the Allowlist.
-However, you will only need to run one study for the first part if your survey software supports allocation to conditions from one URL (e.g. Qualtrics Randomizer).
+If you have multiple conditions and you want to keep these conditions consistent between studies, you will need to set up a separate follow-up study for each condition and add only those participants you want to be eligible to the custom allowlist.
+However, you will only need to run one study for the first part if your survey software supports allocation to conditions from one URL.

 Additional points to consider

-Please note that we have an auto-approval mechanism in place which will activate after 21 days, which means that participants' submissions will be automatically approved 21 days after they are completed.
+- Please note that participants' submissions will be automatically approved 21 days after they are completed.

-If you want your participants to complete the follow-up studies at particular times, please make sure to specify this clearly in your study description, including the times zone(s).
+- If you want your participants to complete the follow-up studies at particular times, please make sure to specify this clearly in your study description, including the time zone(s).
 We cannot guarantee that participants will take part at the specified time.